Just Write: Responding to my first prompt.

 I reminded myself of one of my writing creeds, the words of Akira Kurosawa, “Being an artist means not having to avert one’s eyes”.
 How I wanted my writing to have substance; how I wanted my writing to mirror how I see the world.

-I wrote because it was my way to really think, my way of growing, my way of looking at the world and voicing my truth.
-While it was my truth, there was a chance it might speak to someone else, too.
+I wrote because it was my way of really thinking, my way of growing, my way of looking at the world and voicing my truth.
+While it was my truth, it might speak to someone else, too.

 Sandra M. Gilbert, 2000.
 The Madwoman in the Attic: The Woman Writer and the Nineteenth-Century Literary Imagination (Yale Nota Bene).
 2 Sub Edition.
 Yale University Press.